 Kale has a slightly bitter, cabbage-like flavor and is rich in vitamins A, C and K. Kale is tasty when added to soups, stir-fries, and sauces.

-Romaine Lettuce is a nutrient-rich lettuce that is high is vitamins A, C, and K, and folate.
+Romaine Lettuce is a nutrient-rich lettuce that is high in vitamins A, C, and K, and folate.
 It’s best when eaten raw in salads, sandwiches, or wraps.

 Spinach has a sweet flavor and is rich in vitamins A and K, folate, and iron.
-Spinach tastes great eaten raw in salads or steamed.
+Spinach tastes great eaten raw in salads, steamed or sautéed.
 Try adding spinach to an omelet.

 Swiss Chard tastes similar to spinach and is rich in vitamins A, C, and K, potassium, and iron.
 It’s best stir-fried, added to sauces, or eaten raw in salads.